Navrose04/Nav_Singh_WEB601Assignments_MyGames/README.md

 ## Name: Navrose Singh
 ## Project Name: Nav_Singh_MyGames

 This project is about video games that I like to play.
-Such as Fortnite, Call Of Duty, and Clashroyle to share my interest and knowledge.
+Such as Fortnite, Call Of Duty, and Clash Royale to share my interest and knowledge.